xc/xoverridefilter/readme.md

 ---------
 1. Is the business logic inside view cache?

-   Yes, by default view cache is generated after first run.
+   Yes, for first view eZ will invoke the business logic and generate view cache, for second view it may load view cache if the view cache keys are not changed.

-   For complicated actions(like form), it's recommanded to disable view cache from php:
+   Because of that, for high dynamic page(like form), it's recommanded to disable view cache from php:

          public function initNodeview( $module, $node, $tpl, $viewMode ) {